Celestial Mechanics: Tess Jaray, Linda Karshan, Jeanne Masoero

 3rd – 27th October 2017

-Co-curated by Blair Asbury Brooks
+Co-curated with Blair Asbury Brooks

 The cosmos has been the subject of scientific and artistic exploration for centuries.
 Humanity has sought to look beyond its terrestrial realm and has made technologies to photograph, measure and visit space.
 This quest is subject matter for many artists, as are the products of astronomy, such as photographs of constellations.
 The cosmos itself also serves as an organising principle for some artists.
 This keeps with the cosmos’ original meaning, referring to the orderly and harmonious systems of the universe.
 Key to these investigations of the cosmos is the concept of infinity: how can something without an end be understood, let alone represented?
 What patterns, colours and marks engage this question?
 This exhibition will explore contemporary visual articulations of the cosmos through the work of three artists.